ashutoshmjain/gita/src/thought.md

 ----

 Narratives are the storage of information expressed in fashion that captures human attention.
 Think of them as a battery for information storage.
 The way a battery stores electrical energy between a cathode and an anode, a narrative thrives between a hero and a villain.
 Morality aside - both are equally important to make the narrative worth reading.
 A good narrative does as much justice to a villain as to a hero - to make sure information reaches both sides of the aisle.
-As a matter of fact, the hero and a villain are two sides of the coin.
+As a matter of fact, the hero and a villain are two sides of the same coin.

 Narratives expand human access to information.
 Since `Bramh` is defined as the entirety of information, narratives expand our access to `Bramh`.
 Think of `Bramh` as all the relationship we have with rest of the beings - animate or inanimate.
 Information is stored in these relationships.
 We can form relationships with the characters of a narrative - real or fictional.
 In essence, the information is not stored per se in the text, it is stored in the neural connections we form with the characters of the narrative.
 If characters of the narrative are persistent in our mind - we can store persistent information.
 Most persistent information is deemed as history.

-Narratives thus permit utility as well as the historical access to future generations.
+Narratives thus permit utility as well as the historical access.
 Starting with `Mahabharata` , this idea percolated quickly beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a skills oriented metaverse we know as our real world.
 An immense expanse of transactions amongst them  would be underpinned on an asynchronous multilateral value-exchange system based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">